Why you want to climb Mt Goode:

 - Because it’s one of the most Classic and Wilderness rock climbs in the country

-- Because we will finish our climb with an incredible float Plain flight across the North Cascades back to Bellingham Bay!
+- Because we will finish our climb with an incredible float Plane flight from Lake Chelan across the North Cascades back to Bellingham Bay!

 Day 1: Meet at 8:30 at the North Cascades National Park Office in Sedro Woolley.
 Introductions, gear check and last minute item purchases.
 We then drive to the trail head at Rainy Pass.
 Hike 10 – 12 miles on down a gradual trail to our camp at the base of our route.